 6.

-More detailed research carried out for parameters like education, community, income, and others, reveals other interesting statistics.
-More than half (53%) of college graduates are over LinkedIn and this number drops sharply as the qualification too goes down.
+More detailed research carried out for parameters like education levels, community, income correlation, and others, reveals other interesting LinkedIn Statistics.
+More than half (53%) of college graduates are on LinkedIn and this number drops sharply as the qualification goes down.

 A similar trend is observed when looking at the numbers for income distribution.
-The rich (here, with income more than $100,000) dominate the platform, and as the paycheck and zeroes become less, so does the penetration of LinkedIn.
+The rich (here, with income more than $100,000) dominate the platform, and as the paycheck and zeroes become less, so does the penetration of LinkedIn, confirming LinkedIn Statistics facts 2025.

 The dominant group in the community, age group, and gender categories are suburban, 30-49 years old, and men respectively.